 Could the recommended guideline of drinking 6-8 glasses per day be excessive?

 Individualizing our diet requirements according to our genetics, size, exercise and age is critical so having specifics for our fluid needs is just as important.

 Let’s take a look at the factors guiding individual fluid needs:

 - Physiological needs – 60% of the human body is water, with the brain being 70%, blood 82% and lungs at 90%.
 Water is critical to regulating all the systems of our body including body temperature, lubrication of organs, joints, filtering out impurities, maintaining digestion and absorption, and keeping us alert.

 Factors that increase fluid needs are heat and living in warm climates, excessive perspiration, fever, diarrhea, size and age (below).
-A handy guide for fluid needs in adults can be found here.

 - Age – With age an individual’s bladder becomes less flexible and more difficult to expand, which can lead to more frequent urges to use the restroom thus affecting one’s willingness to hydrate.

 In addition, the ability to detect thirst can also lessen with age, thus making the elderly an increased risk of dehydration.
 When I was the geriatric dietitian at UCLA dehydration was the number one reason for admission to that ward.